Last passage percolation in hierarchical environments: Critical heavy-tailed last passage percolation

 Given the above, we define the random index set

-(see \cref{fig:construction}, Steps 1 and 2).
+(see Figure \ref{fig:construction}, Steps 1 and 2).
 That is, we are looking at every odd-indexed rectangle whose corresponding cylinder contains a vertex of scale $(\ell+1)\ss$ (excluding the first rectangle, and also excluding the last rectangle when $m^{(\ell)}_i$ is odd).
-While this choice of index set may seem strange, its purpose will be made clear later on.
-For each $j\in \II_i^{(\ell+1)}$, we select one vertex $\vv^{(\ell+1)}_{i,j}$ of scale $(\ell+1)\ss$ from $\Cyl_{\rr /\JJ^2} (R^{(\ell)}_{i,2j+1})$ (see \cref{fig:construction}, Step 2).
+This choice of index set is to ensure that the slopes between points selected from consecutive rectangles are sufficiently close to $1$, as will be quantified more precisely later on.
+For each $j\in \II_i^{(\ell+1)}$, we select one vertex $\vv^{(\ell+1)}_{i,j}$ of scale $(\ell+1)\ss$ from $\Cyl_{\rr /\JJ^2} (R^{(\ell)}_{i,2j+1})$ (see Figure \ref{fig:construction}, Step 2).
 The precise manner in which the vertices $\vv^{(\ell+1)}_{i,j}$ are selected from the cylinders is irrelevant to the later analysis; we can, for instance, work with any deterministic rule, such as picking the vertex smallest in the lexicographic ordering.
 Regardless of the selection procedure, we obtain a collection of vertices

-Notice that $\VV^{(\ell+1)}_i$ is totally ordered: it has been constructed by selecting at most one vertex from each of the rectangles $R^{(\ell)}_{i,j}$, and the latter are ordered by definition (see \cref{fig:construction}, Step 1).
+Notice that $\VV^{(\ell+1)}_i$ is totally ordered: it has been constructed by selecting at most one vertex from each of the rectangles $R^{(\ell)}_{i,j}$, and the latter are ordered by definition (see Figure \ref{fig:construction}, Step 1).

 We repeat the above procedure for every rectangle $R^{(\ell)}_i\in\RR^{(\ell)}$, and at last define

 This ends the construction.